DyogenIBENS/LibsDyogen/README.txt

 wget http://euler.slu.edu/~goldwasser/homologyteams/homologyteams-1.1.zip
 unzip homologyteams-1.1.zip
 cd homologyteams-1.1/src
+# the next line will compile sources with gcc
 make
 # homolgyteams should be plugged automatically to LibsDyogen
 # If it is not plugged, update the PATH_HOMOLOGYTEAMS_BIN variable in ${PATH_LIBSDYOGEN}/utils/myGeneTeams.py